 BCS is a registered apprenticeship assessment organisation

-We're dedicated to the digital IT industries and the very first to deliver the EPA process from start to finish for the new digital IT apprenticeship standards.
+We’re dedicated to the IT industry and were the first to deliver the EPA process from start to finish for the new digital apprenticeship standards.

 How to prepare for EPA

 As your apprentice nears the end of their training, you’ll decide when they are ready to be assessed.

 The EPA process allows your apprentice to show what they’ve learnt, how they understand their role and the knowledge they’ve picked up so far.
 It's made up of the following elements:

 Your apprentice will create a portfolio throughout the programme which includes evidence of their best work and demonstrates their knowledge, skills and behaviours in the real working environment.

 Your apprentice is required to complete a business-related project over 3-5 days, away from their normal place of work and in a controlled environment.